harbur/kubernetic/docs/features/crosssections-features/portforwarding.md

 **Starting a port-forward**

 For each workload object (except CronJobs), and for services you are able to start a port forwarding.
 This option is available only for the objects that have at least one port within its definition.
-In order to do so, you need to enter in the screen of an object, enter in the "Ports" tab and press the "Port-Forward" button.
-The port will be randomly chosen.
+In order to do so, you need to enter in the screen of an object, enter in the "Ports" tab and press the "Start" button under the actions (1).
+The port will be randomly chosen and displayed under the "Local Port" column (2), port when clicked will be opened on your default browser.

 ![](../images/portforwarding.png)